suvigyavijay/tiny-llm/book/src/week2-03-quantized-matmul-gpu.md

     end
 ```

-## Task 1: Implement the Metal Kernel
+## Task: Implement the Metal Kernel

 The first step is to write the Metal kernel that will perform the quantized matrix multiplication.
+We have expanded the Metal kernel to support 2, 4, and 8-bit quantization with group sizes of 32 and 64.

 ```
 src/extensions/src/quantized_matmul.metal